Arron-Reed/Cocktail-App/README.md

 ### **How It Works**
 - The app leverages Haunted's hooks for managing state and lit-html for efficiently rendering templates.
 - Each component is implemented as a web component (e.g., `<search-bar>`, `<cocktail-card>`, `<cocktail-list>`).
-- Styles are applied globally, and the Shadow DOM is disabled (`useShadowDOM: false`) to simplify deployment and styling.
+- **Styles are encapsulated within each component** using the Shadow DOM, ensuring no style leakage or conflicts between components.
+This approach provides a clean and modular structure, aligning with modern web development practices.

 ### **Live Version**
 Visit the deployed version here: **[www.arronreed.com/cocktail-app](https://www.arronreed.com/cocktail-app)**.

 ## Benefits of Haunted and lit-html
 - **Lightweight**: Unlike React, Haunted and lit-html don't require a heavy runtime or virtual DOM, making the app faster and smaller.
-- **Simple State Management**: Haunted hooks offer a minimalist way to manage state without the complexity of React's extensive ecosystem.
+- **Encapsulation with Shadow DOM**: Component styles are scoped and isolated from the rest of the application, avoiding potential style conflicts and enabling better modularity.
-- **Web Component Standard**: Using Haunted and lit-html allowed me to create reusable, encapsulated components that follow the web component standard.
+- **Web Component Standard**: Using Haunted and lit-html allowed me to create reusable, encapsulated components that adhere to the web component standard.

 ## Challenges and Learning Curve
 - **Shadow DOM & Encapsulation**:
-  - The default use of the Shadow DOM in Haunted and lit-html caused issues with global styles and deployment.
-  - Disabling the Shadow DOM (`useShadowDOM: false`) helped resolve these issues, but I had to learn how to manage styles without encapsulation.

-- **Global vs Scoped Styles**:
-  - Balancing scoped styles for components while maintaining global styling was a key challenge during the transition.
+  - While the Shadow DOM provides style encapsulation, it also introduces a learning curve, particularly when balancing global styles with scoped styles for components.
+  - Implementing styles within the Shadow DOM required a deeper understanding of how encapsulated styles interact with the rest of the app.

 - **React Hooks vs Haunted Hooks**:
   - Adjusting to Haunted's hook system and understanding its lifecycle was initially a hurdle, but it helped deepen my understanding of JavaScript.